isomerpages/mindef-sg101/_economy/growing-our-economy/1979-to-1984-economic-restructuring.md

 ---
 title: "1979 to 1984: Economic Restructuring"
-permalink: /economy/growing-our-economy/1979
+permalink: /economy/growing-our-economy/1979/
 third_nav_title: Growing Our Economy
 ---
 #### 1979 to 1984: Economic Restructuring

 By the late 1970s, more capital-intensive industries had been set up in Singapore.
-While Signapore was successful in using incentives to attract foreign investors and companies, the pace of growth was not quick enough.
+While Singapore was successful in using incentives to attract foreign investors and companies, the pace of growth was not quick enough.

 **1979: Three-Year Corrective Wage Policy**